 Abram listened as God’s voice echoed in his dreams.

-“You’ll become a great nation,” God told him, “blessed and renowned.
+“You’ll become a nation of glory,” God told him, “blessed and renowned.
 Those who bless you will be blessed, and those who curse you will be cursed.
-Because of you, every family in the world will have reason to celebrate.”
+Because of your dominion, Abram of Ur, every family in the world will have reason to celebrate.”

 Abram took God at his word.
-When he was seventy-five years old, he packed his bags and loaded up his wife, his nephew Lot, their livestock, and all the servants they had acquired in Haran and journeyed voluntarily into the unknown.
+When he was seventy-five years old, he straightened his spine, packed his bags, and loaded up his wife, his nephew Lot, their livestock, and all the servants they had acquired in Haran.
+Together they journeyed voluntarily into dust-swirled chaos.

 Traveling through Canaan, they stopped at Moreh Grove in Shechem.
 God said, “This will be the land of your children.”

-Abram had no children and knew his wife was barren, but he built an altar anyway, willing to stretch himself beyond his personal bounderies, believing that God’s word was his bond.
+Abram had no children and knew his wife was barren, but he built an altar anyway, willing to stretch himself beyond his personal limits, believing that God’s word was His bond.

-From Shechem, he and his entourage continued south and lived off the land.
-All along the route, Abram would build one altar after another, fueled by a God who would show up indiscriminately to repeat his promise of wide, open spaces and endless descendants.
+From Shechem, he and his entourage continued trekking south, living off the fruit and fat of the land.
+All along the route, Abram would order his surroundings by building one altar after another.
+His confidence was a magnificent stone castle in its own right, and his resolve to take possession of a new kingdom was fueled by a God who would show up indiscriminately to repeat his promise of wide, open spaces and endless descendants.